bmezaris/ViGAT/README.md

 * ActivityNet keyframes used, bounding boxes, classes ids and classes scores (~1 GB): ACTNET_boxes_etc.zip
 * FCVID keyframes used, bounding boxes, classes ids and classes scores (~14 MB): FCVID_boxes_etc.zip

-Regarding the frames used for the extraction of the provided feats, we extracted frames from each video using a sampling rate of X for FCVID and YLI-MED resulting in around 25 frames per video and a sampling rate of X for ActivityNet, resulting in around 3 to 6 thousands frames per video.
+Regarding the frames used for the extraction of the provided feats, we extracted 25 frames from each video for FCVID and YLI-MED and used a sampling rate of 1 frame/second for ActivityNet, resulting in around 3 to 6 thousands frames per video.
 From those, we randomly selected 9 (120 for ActivityNet) and kept the indices of the selected frames per video in a .txt file, included in the *dataset*_boxes_etc.zip file.
 ## License and Citation

 The code of our WT-GCN method is provided for academic, non-commercial use only.
 Please also check for any restrictions applied in the code parts and datasets used here from other sources (e.g. provided datasets [1,2,3], etc.).
 If you find the WT-GCN code or any of the provided materials useful in your work, please cite the following publication where this approach was proposed: